Fish Species NT: A Guide for Fishing Australia

 Best Targeted: Wahoo can swim fast, like 60 km an hour fast!
 So trolling at 14-20 knots using high-speed lures or live bait is a great way to snag a Wahoo.
 Some fishermen troll with up to six lures.
 Wahoos feed around reefs and deep drop-offs, so cast your lures or live bait into these areas.
 Also, target Wahoo under debris.
 Use wire leaders to target Wahoo because of their sharp teeth.
 Wahoo seems to like lures with varied colour combinations and strike different colours and sizes on other days, so vary it up.
 If using live bait, Redtail Scad chunks are a popular choice.
 Some fishermen throw fish chunks into the water, and after the third piece is taken, they throw in the hooked piece.

 Appearance: Wahoos can be mistaken for barracuda, but the difference is the teeth.
-Wahoos have dangerous needle-like teeth (while barracudas have fang-like teeth).
+Wahoos have dangerous needle-like teeth (while barracudas have fang-like teeth and a different tail shape).
 They are silver with light iridescent blue stripes and tiny scales.
 They have a long dorsal fin, forked tail, and long snout.
-They grow up to 243cm and 182 kg.
+Wahoo grow up to 243cm and 182 kg approx.

 Bag Limit: 5 per person